-The light in the rev counter comes on if:
+The light on the main instrument comes on if:

 - A fault has been detected and the system has therefore been switched off. - The system has been switched off manually. - When the ignition key is turned to the ON position, the lamp is lit for about four seconds while the system undergoes a self-test.